 With specialist experience in refactoring legacy software and software design, Junade has published multiple books on software engineering, including the best-selling title: “Mastering PHP Design Patterns”.

-Currently, Junade holds the position of Support Operations Engineering Manager at and is working part-time on a PhD in theoretical computer science.
+Currently, Junade works as an Engineering Manager and is working part-time on a PhD in theoretical computer science.

 Junade can be found on Twitter as @IcyApril.